Leayal/PSO2-Launcher-CSharp/README.md

   - Classic options are planned.
   - More game options are planned.
 - Customizable RSS Feeds:
-  - Add or remove RSS Feeds by URLs (When adding, the `Default` Base Handler should be sufficient for most cases).
+  - Add or remove RSS Feeds by URLs (When adding, the `Default` Base Handler or `Leayal.PSO2Launcher.RSS.Handlers.WordpressRSSFeed` Base Handler should be sufficient for most cases).
   - Plugin system is available to add more handler to handle special RSS Feeds.
   - `Deferred Refresh` setting per-feed allows the user to customize which feed will be actively refreshed: If enabled, this `deferred refresh` will stop any unfocused RSS feeds (in UI) from refreshing the feed data, only when they're focused (or being in the UI view) that they start to refresh data.
 - \[BETA\] PSO2 Client Troubleshooting: